sifatullahsu/mongoose-query-builder/README.md

 - **TypeScript Types**

   - `AuthRules`: It's a generic type designed to enhance the security of filtering based on user roles.
 The first parameter is the mongoose schema interface, and the second parameter is the user role.
 This type assists in defining and enforcing filtering rules securely within your application.
-  - `SelectorRules` - It's another generic type focused on field selection.
-It accepts only a mongoose schema interface as its parameter.
-This type is useful for specifying and enforcing field selection rules within the context of your application.

 ### `queryMaker()`